MongoExpUser/Synthetic-Drilling-Data-App-for-Sqlite-ML/README.md

   (2) Gamma ray (gr_api) data is bounded as:  0 >= gr_api <= 150 <br>
   (3) Deep resistivity data is bounded as: 0 >= deep_resistivity_ohm_m<= 2000 <br>
   (4) Also other drilling measured or calculated parameters are bounded to reasonable values observed in drilling field operations.
-* The generated data, that is stored in sqlite3 database, is portable and can be used exported to other RDBMS databases.
+* The generated data, that is stored in sqlite3 database, is portable and can be exported to other RDBMS databases.
 The syntax used for creating the schemas (structures) and inserting the data is selected to ensure that the database can easily be dumped (exported) into plain .sql file and restored (imported) to other RDBMS engines.

 ## Caveot
 * Despite the above intention of ensuring reasonable generated data, it should be noted that the data generated from this app is <strong> only intented </strong> for testing and demonstration and not for actual real-time drilling events modeling or prediction.